 Don’t make the mistake of walking into a builder’s sales office without a buyer agent.
 It’s too easy for the builder’s showrooms to “wow” you into a rushed decision.
 Remember that the representatives in the sales office represent the builder, NOT YOU.
 Their first loyalty is to the builder, NOT YOU.
 Don’t believe that they will take care of you throughout the construction process.
 Other than preparing the details of your purchase agreement, having all the parties sign, and sometimes providing basic communication during the construction process, the sales reps take care of the builder, NOT YOU.

 If you’re planning to build, make sure you involve a strong buyer agent from Day One.
 Do you know that most builders have a very strict policy to forego paying commission to a buyer agent unless that agent is present at the buyers’ first visit?
 Yes, that is true.
 Wonder why?
-It is because so many builders have witnessed buyer agents bailout of the picture after contract signing, so they figure, “Why pay a commission if the agent’s primary (or sole) purpose is to bring the buyer to us?”
-This is often even the case for online registration.
+It is because so many builders have witnessed buyer agents bail out of the picture after contract signing, so they figure, “Why pay a commission if the agent’s primary (or sole) purpose is to bring the buyer to us?”
+This is often even the case with online registration too.
 Some builders won’t recognize a buyer agent when prospective buyers register themselves with the builder online.
 With these kind of policies in place, do you think the builder could really be on your side?

 DO YOUR DUE DILIGENCE ON THE BUILDER

 You’d be surprised how often builders with the most beautiful showrooms or models have the most terrible online reviews.
-True, critics are more likely to write a review than advocates, especially when you’re dealing with a company rather than a single individual.
+True, critics are more likely to write a review than advocates, especially when reviewing a company rather than an individual.
 But it is also often true that where there’s smoke, there’s fire.
 Check the online reviews.
 Are there a significant number of reviews, and are they overwhelmingly negative?
 If so, run.
 Read the reviews carefully.
-Sometimes you’ll see names named and can determine which construction managers in the community are fine and which are ones to watch, because, yes, you will find such differences in almost every community.
-Ask the builder what has become of the so-and-so construction manager, and even what opportunity you will have to provide feedback or share any concerns during the construction process.
+Sometimes you’ll see names named and can determine which construction managers in the community are fine and which are ones to watch, because, yes, you will find differences in performance between construction managers in almost every community.
+Ask the builder what has become of so-and-so construction manager, and even what opportunity you will have to provide feedback or share any concerns during the construction process.

 Before you sign the purchase agreement, find out what the communication process with the construction team will be.
 Will you get emails directly from construction, or is your contact through the sales rep?
 Will you get weekly updates, every other week, or at no set schedule?
 Photos or no photos?
 How often can you visit the site or talk to the construction manager?
 Of course, you don’t want to annoy or pester anybody, nor do builders want that.
 But you shouldn’t be shut out from contacting the construction team directly if you need to.
 Get a feel for how the communications will work.
 If it doesn’t leave you feeling comfortable, get the construction superintendent’s contact info too, just in case.